 What is the cost?

-The cost of the entire program for students entering in the Spring 2014 and Fall 2015 cohorts is $13,500.
+The cost of the entire program for students entering in the Spring and Fall 2014 cohorts is $13,500.
 The per credit rate of $900 is locked in for the duration of study.
-Cost per each 3-credit class is $2,700 which is approximately 30% less than regular graduate tuition at American University.
-An increase of $50 per credit is anticipated for cohorts beginning in next calendar year (January 2015).

 Current American University and non degree students (not enrolled in the certificate program) will be charged the standard SOC graduate tuition.
 For current rates, please visit the Office of Student Accounts page.